-Sometimes my recovery involves hibernating, retreating, isolating, and attempting to become very insular.
+Sometimes my recovery involves hibernating, retreating, isolating, and becoming very insular.

 Sometimes my recovery is ugly.

-And sometimes it’s not.
+And sometimes it's not.
 Sometimes my recovery is reasonably attractive.
 Most of the time actually.
-Most of the time I manage to keep my thoughts on an even keel, keep my diet on an even keel, and keep my sociability on an even keel.
+Most of the time I manage to keep my thoughts on an even keel, my mood on an even keel, and keep my sociability on an even keel.

-(Very rarely would I describe my recovery as being devastatingly gorgeous displaying exceptional moods, diet & sociability.
+(Very rarely would I describe my recovery as being devastatingly gorgeous displaying exceptional thoughts, moods, & sociability.
 Maybe for the odd day here and there I achieve perfection, but not often!)

 Isn't it this way for everyone?
 I'm sure I'm no more clever or terrible than anyone else.
 Everyone in the world - even those not in recovery from addiction - must have days when they're moody as hell and tearful, or days when they eat crap and turn down invitations, or days when they feel low and full of despair.
 Tell me I'm wrong?